xiaoyang-sde/knowledge-base/docs/programming-language/c-plus-plus/oop.md

 Dynamic binding happens when a virtual member function is called through a reference or a pointer to a base-class type.
 The compiler generates code to decide at run time which function to call.
 The function that is called corresponds to the dynamic type of the object.

+The base class should define a virtual destructor to allow objects of the derived classes to be dynamically allocated.
+The destructor is called when a pointer to the dynamically allocated object is deleted.
+If that pointer points to an object of a derived class, it is possible that the static type of the pointer might differ from the dynamic type of the object being destructed.

 ## Abstract Base Class

 The virtual function is pure if its declaration ends with `= 0`.
 The pure virtual function does not have to be defined.
-The class with a pure virtual function is an abstract base class, which defines an interface for subsequent classes to override.
+The derived class that needs to be instantiated should override the pure virtual functions.
 Create an object of an abstract base class is an error.

-The base class should define a virtual destructor to allow objects of the derived classes to be dynamically allocated.
-The destructor is called when a pointer to the dynamically allocated object is deleted.
-If that pointer points to an object of a derived class, it is possible that the static type of the pointer might differ from the dynamic type of the object being destroyed.
+- If the destructor is a pure virtual function, it has to have an implementation in order to instantiate derived classes.

+- If the pure virtual function is declared as `const`, the overridden functions are `const`.